webplatform/docs/css/properties/font-kerning/index.md

 }}
 {{Examples_Section
 |Not_required=No
-|Examples=
+|Examples={{Single Example
+|Language=HTML
+|Code=<p class="normal">The quick brown fox</p>
+<p class="none">The quick brown fox</p>
 }}
+}}
 {{Notes_Section
 |Usage=In <code>auto</code> setting, user agents can determine whether to apply kerning or not based on a number of factors like text size, script, or other factors that influence text processing speed.
 Authors who what proper kerning should use <code>'normal'</code> to explicitly enable kerning.
 Likewise, use <code>none</code> to explicitly disable kerning.
 There is a performance tradeoff when enabling kerning which might not have a large impact on text rendering speed for modern implementations.
 |Notes=Kerning data is a must for this property to take effect.
 When rendering OpenType fonts, the opentype specification states that kerning be enabled by default.
 When kerning is enabled, the OpenType <code>kern</code> feature is enabled. <code>vkern</code> is used for vertical text.
 User Agents must also support kerning via data contained in a <code>kern</code> font table, as detailed in the OpenType specification.
-When used in conjunction with <code>letter-spacing</code, kerning adjustments are considered part of the default spacing and letter spacing adjustments are made <bold>after</bold> kerning has been applied.
+When used in conjunction with <code>letter-spacing</code>, kerning adjustments are considered part of the default spacing and letter spacing adjustments are made <bold>after</bold> kerning has been applied.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification